sreha/ab_testing_project/README.md

    - Version B: 10,000 visitors --> 12% click rate

 2. **Statistical Testing**
-   - Z-Test for two proportions to determine statistical significance
+   - Z-Test for two proportions to determine the statistical significance in CTR
-   - Confidence Intervals for CTR estimates
+   - 95% Confidence Intervals for CTR estimates

 3. **Visualization**
-   - CTR with 95% Confidence Intervals for both versions
+   - Bar chart comparing the CTR with 95% Confidence Intervals for both versions

 ## Insights
 - The Z-test yielded a p-value of 0.0000, indicating a statistically significant difference between Version A and B.